fiberplane/create-honc-app/examples/placegoose/src/pages/index.md

 ## Flying solo
 You might want to build your own (mock?) data service, or may just be curious about the stack.
 This project was built using [Hono](https://hono.dev/) and [Drizzle ORM](https://orm.drizzle.team/) to highlight core features and implementation patterns.
 For more examples, or to get going with a template, [check out our repo.](https://github.com/fiberplane/create-honc-app)

-Take a deep dive into the development process and key features of the stack in our blog post.
-You'll need a basic understanding of TypeScript REST APIs and Cloudflare, but we tried to cover everything you'll need to get started!
+Take a deep dive into the development process and key features of the stack in [our blog series.](https://fiberplane.com/blog/) You'll need a basic understanding of TypeScript REST APIs and Cloudflare, but we tried to cover everything you'll need to get started!

 ## Making requests {#guide}
 - **No updates are made to the DB.** Responses to write operations are simulated by merging the validated request payload with the stored data.